yazuyang/Project3_submission/README.md

 #### 2. Result of predictions.

 Only two images were recognized correctly, sign id were 3 and 9.
+That is, the correct answer rate obtained was 40%.

 #### 3. Discussion

+Althoug the accuracy of my trained model on the test set divided from prepared dataset was over 90%, the accuracy on the images downloaded from web was only 40%.
+However, because the prepared data set was appropriately divided into tarining, validation, and test, it can be considered that it is not just an overlearning problem.
+This accuracy reduction is considered to indicate the need for further advanced preprocessing of the input image.

 The top 5 softmax outputs in each input are shown below.